Borrelia DbpA

-Recombinant Borrelia Burgdorferi Decorin Binding Protein B produced in E.coli is a non-glycosylated, polypeptide chain having a calculated molecular mass of 19,353 Dalton.
+Recombinant Borrelia Burgdorferi Decorin Binding Protein A, produced in E.coli, is a non-glycosylated polypeptide chain with a calculated molecular mass of 19,916 Daltons.
+This protein is expressed with a -6x His tag at the N-terminus and purified using proprietary chromatographic methods.

 Shipped with Ice Packs